 CORE: a compulsory weekly program which is predominantly sport focussed (11 unique sporting choices and Cheer Sport).
 Students can engage with elements of the Encore (5/6 Musical and SS Penman Theatre Group) and Synergy Programs (Year 9 and SS) within this phase.

-There are an incredible number of CONNECT programs which are currently still taking place ‘beyond the classroom’, albeit delivered differently, at Overnewton.
+There is an incredible number of CONNECT programs which are currently still taking place ‘beyond the classroom’, albeit delivered differently, at Overnewton.
 There are a huge number of students engaging in these programs, before, during lunchtime and after-school.
-This calendar is a visual representation of how groups across the College are uniting for a common passion and staying connected.

-CLUB: Clubs are accessible to all students from Prep -12 and refer to age appropriate activities, which are designed and delivered by some of your favourite teachers.
-A variety of activities will be uploaded to Stile each week.
+CLUB: Clubs are accessible to all students from Prep - Year 4 and refer to age appropriate activities, which are designed and delivered by some of your favourite teachers.
+Activities fall into the categories of ‘Ball’, ‘Body’ and ‘Brain’, and a variety of activities will be uploaded to Stile each week.
 The activities are designed for fun, to be completed independently, by choice, in your own time.

-Students from Years 5-12 will be provided will engagement opportunities from the CORE, CONNECT and CLUB phases.
+Students from Years 5-12 will be provided will engagement opportunities from the CORE and CONNECT phases.

 Junior School students can engage in CONNECT and CLUB offerings.

 The CORE Program is a new take on the Co-Curricular block which takes place within the weekly timetable.

 Participation is compulsory for students in Years 5 – 9.
 Students in Years 10 – 12 can engage in an optional program in Term 3.

 The CORE Program takes place on the following days:

 Students will receive a ‘Bus Outline’ each week, detailing their ‘real time’ connection session with program leaders.